EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Information disclosure
-Disclosure relates to attribution of sensitive information to a respondent (an individual or organization) There is disclosure when:
+Disclosure relates to attribution of sensitive information to a respondent (an individual or organization).
+There is disclosure when:
 - a respondent is identified from released data (**identity disclosure**);
 - sensitive information about a respondent is revealed through the released data (**attribute disclosure**);
 - the released data make it possible to determine the value of some characteristic of a respondent even if no released record refers to the respondent (**inferential disclosure**).